iminashi/Rocksmith2014.NET/samples/DLCBuilder/README.md

 ## Using the Phrase Mover

 Phrases can be moved off beat by giving the phrase a special name: "mover#".
+This feature exists to bypass a limitation in EOF.

 This will move the phrase right by # notes, where the number must be 1 or more.
 1 will move the phrase to the next note/chord.